Kaktushose/jda-commands/wiki/docs/middlewares/overview.md

 ## Writing own Middlewares

-You can write your own middlewares by implementing the [`Middleware`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/dispatching/middleware/Middleware.html) interface.
+You can write your own middlewares by implementing the <com.github.kaktushose.jda.commands.dispatching.middleware.Middleware> interface.
-You can cancel an execution by calling [`context.cancel(message)`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/dispatching/context/InvocationContext.html#cancel(net.dv8tion.jda.api.utils.messages.MessageCreateData)).
+You can cancel an execution by calling <InvocationContext#cancel(MessageCreateData)>.

 !!! example